jli283/jli283.github.io/index.md

 I am currently a postdoc at the math department of the University of Oklahoma, my mentor is [András Cristian Lőrincz](https://math.ou.edu/~alorincz/).

-Previously, I was a graduate student at the [UIC MSCS department](https://mscs.uic.edu/).
-My advisor was [Wenliang Zhang](https://wlzhang.people.uic.edu/).
+In Summer 2024, I obtained my PhD in mathematics from the [math department of University of Illinois at Chicago](https://mscs.uic.edu/), where my advisor was [Wenliang Zhang](https://wlzhang.people.uic.edu/).

 <img src="image0.jpeg" width="542" height="220" />